Starting the Genealogical Journey

 July 3: John Donald Cameron, Cathy Hawley, Hughie John Beaton

-July 10: Shelly Campbell, TBA, Frances MacEachen & Lili Watson
+July 10: Shelly Campbell, Allan Dewar, Frances MacEachen & Lili Watson

 July 17: Taya MacDonald, Donald Gillis, Finlay MacDougall, Lisa Cameron & Vern MacDougall